yochaigal/cairn/wip/2e/setting-seeds.md

 - Reroll any dice that rolled off the page and note the results on the map.
 - Roll on the relevant table below for each terrain type, noting the results in the map.

+> Some terrain features may prompt you to roll on the [Unusual Weather](#unusual-weather) table as well.

 ### Terrain Die Drop Table

 |         |                |